5T33Z0/OC-Little-Translated/01. Adding missing Devices and enabling Features/README.md

 - Devices which either do not exist in ACPI, or have a different name as required by macOS to function correctly.
 Patches that correctly rename these devices can load device drivers.
 For example, "05-2-PNLF Injection Method", "Adding Missing Parts", "Spoofing Ethernet", etc.
 - Fake EC for fixing Embedded Controller issues
-- For some special devices, using a method that prohibits the original device from impersonating it again will make it easier for us to adjust the patch.
-Such as "OCI2C-TPXX Patching Method".
+- For some devices, using a method that prohibit the original device from being detected/used will make it easier for us to adjust the patch.
+Such as the "OCI2C-TPXX Patching Method".
 - A device is disabled for some reason, but macOS system needs it to work.
 See `this chapter` for an example.
 - In most cases, devices can also be enabled using the Binary Renaming and Preset Variables.